mattywils/Doctastic/_documentation/index.md

 ---
 layout: page
-title: Documentation Landing Page
+title: Introduction
-categories: [Sample, Documentation, Categories!]
+categories: [Doctastic Theme Documentation, Getting Started, start here, into]
-excerpt: This is a description of the documentation page.
+excerpt: Getting started with Doctastic, a free, open-source Jekyll documentation theme.
 ---

-## what is here

-This is the main landing page for documentation section of the website.
+Doctastic is a free, open-source, responsive, jekyll theme for easily creating documentation for your product.

+#### Jekyll

+Because Doctastic is a [Jekyll](https://jekyllrb.com/) theme, having a simple understanding of Jekyll and how it works may make using the Doctastic theme easier.
+However, with the help of this documentation page you should be able to get documentation added to your website or your repositories [GitHub Page]() with very little effort.